-Despite it being penned early in Tolkien's career, it was never actually published until 1998.This may have been because Tolkien intended this story just for his 3 sons.
+Despite it being penned early in Tolkien's career, it was never actually published until 1998.This may have been because Tolkien intended this story just for his three sons.
 Confused?
 Well, young Michael Tolkien had recently lost his beloved toy dog.
-Wanting to comfort the boy, his father improvised a story about the toy's origins as a real dog and it's further adventures once it got lost.
+Wanting to comfort the boy, his father improvised a story about the toy's origins as a real dog and its further adventures once it got lost.
 His boys got a kick out of the yarn.
-The book, having accomplished its purpose was then shelved for over 60 years.
+The book, having accomplished its purpose, was then shelved for over 60 years.

 This Book Contains Examples Of:

 - Accidental Misnaming: Arterxaxes, I mean Ertaxarxes, I mean Artaxerxes.

 - Author Appeal: Throws in an extended narration about Arthurian times for no reason other than — well — Tolkien was into that kind of stuff.